eweilow/openacc-openmp/README.md

 There's currently 3 commands in this repository:

-`build.bat` - builds and start the code running without parallelization
+`./testing_sums/build.bat` - builds and start the code running without parallelization

-`build_mp.bat` - builds and start the code running, using parallelization via OpenMP on all CPU cores
+`./testing_sums/build_mp.bat` - builds and start the code running, using parallelization via OpenMP on all CPU cores

-`build_acc.bat` - builds and start the code running, using parallelization via OpenACC on a GPU
+`./testing_sums/build_acc.bat` - builds and start the code running, using parallelization via OpenACC on a GPU